 Do this slowly, counting for 3-4 slow counts.

 Then, once you’ve inhaled as much as you can, start blowing out, gently allowing all of that air to leave your lungs.
-Imagine you need to blow out a cake full of birthday candles, and let the air come out slowly, counting to 6-8 before you’ve released it all.
+Imagine you need to blow out a cake full of birthday candles, and let the air come out slowly, counting to at least 6-8 (if not longer!) before you’ve released it all.

-Allowing your exhale to be about double the length of the inhale will physically calm your body down, which will help calm your brain down too.
+Allowing your exhale to be at least double the length of the inhale will physically calm your body down, which will help calm your brain down too.

 Repeat 10 times.

 (And, as an aside: it can be super helpful to do this multiple times a day, even when you’re not about to lose it.
 Calming your body down is never a bad thing. 😜)

 Self-soothing is a skill.
 It’s one we’re all capable of mastering (well, from about 3 months of age, anyhow), but one that needs some time, energy and, in some situations, a bit of maturity, to build.